-This article explains the cause and solution of a major problem with after inserting a USB device – “USB device not recognize.”
+This article explains the cause and solution of a major problem after inserting a USB device – “USB device not recognize.”

 Sometimes when you insert your USB device into your laptop or computer – you end up getting a notice saying “USB device not recognized.”